| Effective: 3/1/1965 |

 and

-All equipment contributions with a unit cost of $5,000 or more must have written indication that an independent valuation review has been obtained and accepted by the ASUF president, the chief financial officer, or the associate vice president for Finance and treasurer or designee.
+All equipment contributions with a unit cost of $5,000 or more must have written indication that an independent valuation review has been obtained and accepted by the ASUF president, the executive vice president, treasurer, and chief financial officer (CFO), or the vice president for finance and deputy treasurer or designee.
 A photocopy of the independent valuation will be furnished to ASU Property Control and the ASUF director of gift processing.

 Exception